-8.16 FINANCE AND PUBLIC WORKS PROGRAM
+10.17 FINANCE AND PUBLIC WORKS PROGRAM

-The implementation of the policies of this Plan will involve the Township directly in the financing of certain projects.
+The implementation of the policies of this Plan will involve the Township directly in the financing of certain projects and meet provincial requirements with respect to asset management planning.
 The text and Schedules of this Plan outline the nature and scope of these projects which include the provision of piped water and sanitary sewers, the development of parks and playgrounds, the upgrading of roads and the improvement of intersections.
 No public work is to be undertaken unless it is in conformity with this Plan and meets the requirements of Section 24 of the Planning Act.